A Kids Comic Set In Ancient China (Grades 3-7)

 Journey to the Middle Kingdom continues with Issue #4: "Zhou Chu Eliminates 3 Evils."
 In this issue, Sabrina realizes how much she misses home, and wonders if Jason is taking their situation seriously.
 To add to their worries, Fa Hai, the Buddhist Monk that sealed away the White Snake Maiden, has appeared.
 His minion, Zhu, failed to stop our heroes in the Kingdom of Yelang, and is determined to stop Jason and the gang this time, no matter what!

 The original story of "Zhou Chu Eliminates 3 Evils" is about a young ruffian who changes from becoming a street punk to a hero of his nation.
 The moral of the story is that through hard work and discipline, anyone can become great.
 A beautiful lesson.
-Sign up today to receive a notification when the Kickstarter campaign launches!
-There are great Kickstarter EXCLUSIVE rewards awaiting you!
+Become a backer today! and you'll get access to all sorts of great backer rewards exclusive to Kickstarter!
+Great gifts for folks with children or grandchildren!

 Journey to the Past to Save The Future